chiefmurph/MAUC/README.md

 files **while the branch is active.**
 The versions of your files on all other branches remain in their existing state at the time you left the branch.
-Switching branches you only **loses sight of** the versions on the other branches, not loses them entirely.
+Switching branches causes you to only **loses sight of** the versions on the other branches, not lose them entirely.
 To see those versions again, switch back to that branch.

 #### Commits